Swasth-Apps/healthcoach-help/src/pages/client/categories/setting-up-an-account.md

       - slug: topics/my-library
         title: My Library
 ---
-Health Coach is designed to ease your engagement with therapists to improve your overall well being.
+Health Coach is designed to ease your engagement with therapists for an overall improved wellbeing.
+It is created designed to solve the web of queries and open the door to self-realization.
+Our platform is based on research and evidence and has a proven track record of promoting positive mental health among individuals that lasts a lifetime and ensures a smooth life even after therapy.

-Below you’ll see the recommended walkthrough for a new HealthCoach user (client) experience, right from simple signup to a fully-fledged account.
+View below the recommended walkthrough for a new Health Coach user(client) experience, from basic signup to a full-fledged account.